 It wasn’t until a smiling organiser approached us that we remembered about the all-important goody bag that had led us like a beacon to the end.
 However, she came to us very empty handed and full of apologies because they had run out.
 She promised that they would post them to us but after all that we had gone through, I dreaded my daughter’s reaction.
 I could see her fighting an internal battle as the realisation hit her with the injustice of using carrot but getting stick started to take hold but in the end, tiredness won out and all she could mutter was ‘They’d better!’
 Cycletta, we’re still waiting…

-Despite the amount of food on offer at the Feed Stations, what we ate more than anything else to get through the Cycletta was another variation on the DoE trek bars, Cocoa coconut bars.
+Despite the amount of food on offer at the Feed Stations, what we ate more than anything else to get through the Cycletta was another variation on the DofE trek bars, Cocoa coconut trek bars.
 Like the DoE bars, they contain a good amount of protein and carbohydrates and so are more suited to recovery unless you are participating in something such as a long sportive or are hiking.